-Due to the nature and seriousness of domestic violence, professionals who work with court ordered domestic violence offenders require training, competencies, and expertise in domestic violence offender dynamics and victim safety.1 The following section outlines the requirements necessary to become a DVOMB Approved Provider, and to continue practicing as a DVOMB Approved Provider.
+Due to the nature and seriousness of domestic violence, professionals who work with court ordered domestic violence offenders require training, competencies, and expertise in domestic violence offender dynamics and victim safety.1 The following section outlines the requirements necessary to become a DVOMB Approved Provider, and to continue practicing as a DVOMB Approved Provider (hereafter Provider).

-- Pursuant to Section 16-11.8-104, C.R.S., court ordered domestic violence offender treatment shall only be provided by a DVOMB Approved Provider.
-Providers not on the DVOMB approved provider list, including any provider who is denied placement or removed from the Provider List, shall not provide any treatment, evaluation, or assessment services pursuant to statute in Colorado to court ordered domestic violence offenders.
+- I. Pursuant to Section 16-11.8-104, C.R.S., court ordered domestic violence offender treatment shall only be provided by a DVOMB Approved Provider.
+Providers not on the DVOMB Approved Provider List, including any provider who is denied placement or removed from the Provider List, shall not provide any treatment, evaluation, or assessment services pursuant to statute in Colorado to court ordered domestic violence offenders.
 No referral source shall use any provider not on the Provider List, denied placement or removed from the provider list per Section 16-11.8-104, C.R.S.2 - II.
-Therefore, all face-to-face sessions with clients must be co-facilitated with a Full Operating Level DVOMB Approved Provider or a Domestic Violence Clinical Supervisor (hereafter DVCS), physically present throughout the application process for any level or specific status.
+All face-to-face sessions with clients must be co-facilitated with a Full Operating Level (FOL) Provider or a Domestic Violence Clinical Supervisor (DVCS), physically present throughout the application process for any level or specific status.
 This includes all domestic violence services, including but not limited to individual sessions, group sessions, evaluations and any other domestic violence related services governed by these Standards. - III.
-New applicants who are co-facilitating any domestic violence offender treatment or evaluation services, must have supervision by a DVOMB Approved who is registered and in good standing with DORA. - IV.
-All training and co-facilitation hours used for the purpose of an application must have been obtained within the past five (5) calendar years.3 - V. New Applicant Status Not Listed on the DVOMB Approved Provider List
+New applicants who are co-facilitating any domestic violence offender treatment or evaluation services, must have supervision by a DVCS who is registered and in good standing with the Colorado Department of Regulatory Agencies (DORA). - IV.
+All training and co-facilitation hours used for the purpose of an application must have been obtained within the past five (5) calendar years. - V. New Applicant Status Not Listed on the DVOMB Approved Provider List